PaulNonatomic/CodingStandards/README.md

 }
 ```

-#### When Messaging Systems Make Sense
+#### When Messaging Systems Still Make Sense

-Messaging systems still have their place for specific scenarios:
+Now, I'm not saying messaging systems are always bad—that would be replacing one dogma with another.
+Through trial and error, I've found they still have their place:

 **1. True Broadcasting (1-to-Many Unknown)**
 ```csharp